Table of Contents

 3. Select 33.33% in Pct of Amount to report there.

-If the income item doesn't not apply to many employees, consider adding it manually only for those it affects.
+If the income item doesn’t apply to many employees, consider answering “No,” then marking “Overtime Pay (hourly)” only on applicable employees' Rate tab.

-Employers who give more overtime that what is federally required
+Employers who give more overtime than what is federally required

 Method 1: Put unqualified overtime in its own category